netgloo/benjamin/readme.md

 ### Callbacks

 There are two types of callbacks: **global** and **per-page**.
-First one are always executed independently on the current page.
-Second one are executed only on the given page.
+First ones are always executed independently on the current page.
+Second ones are executed only on the given page.

 You can set your own callback functions, inside your JavaScript code, in this way: